Dentures and Bad Breath

 Denture Breath

-Those who use dental prostheses should remove these prostheses from the mouth while they are sleeping at night.
-They should clean them regularly like the mouth.
-Then patients should leave in water or denture cleanser (eg, ADA approved; Efferdent Denture Cleanser series (Overnight Whitening and Complete Clean), Fresh ‘N Brite Denture Cleaning Paste, or Dr. B Dental Solutions Cleanadent Cleansing Wipes) until the next use.
+Those who use dental prostheses should remove these prostheses from their mouths while they are sleeping at night.
+They should clean them regularly, like the mouth.
+Then, patients should leave in water or denture cleanser (eg, ADA-approved; Efferdent Denture Cleanser series (Overnight Whitening and Complete Clean), Fresh ‘N Brite Denture Cleaning Paste, or Dr. B Dental Solutions Cleanadent Cleansing Wipes) until the next use.
 If they do so, dentures will not cause bad breath.

 Smelling Crown and Caps

 In particular, the lower part of the dental bridge and dental veneer bodies can cause bad breath.
-These places are one of the most suitable places for bacteria to grow.
-Accordingly, the lower part of dental bridge bodies and dental crowns should be open, not closed.
+These places are some of the most suitable places for bacteria to grow.
+Accordingly, the lower part of the dental bridge bodies and dental crowns should be open, not closed.

 Non-Slippery Surface

 If a patient with a dental prosthesis, bridge, or coating has bad breath, it will be very useful to polish their surfaces and lubricate them.
-Because bacteria can hardly hold onto slippery surfaces.
+Bacteria can hardly hold onto slippery surfaces.
+If hygiene is not maintained in both fixed and removable dentures, plaque and tartar buildup can occur.
+In these cases, dentures can cause bad breath.

 References